FerPerales/FerPerales/README.md

 Former Senior Consultant at MagmaLabs

+Krav-Maga student at KMA

 Learning German at Bezirk Institute

-Host the Traguitos GDL community
+Former Traguitos GDL community host

 Founder of El Buen Código.

 Co-organizer of RailsBridge Mexico

-Instructor at Platzi for the Ruby and Rails course.
+Former Instructor at Platzi for the Ruby and Rails course.

 Public speaker looking for new opportunities in and outside Mexico.